felbinger/AdminGuide/docs/services/sharelatex.md

 ```

 ### Installation of texlive-full
+!!! warning ""
+    If you start the container using docker-compose, the image will be commited with all environment variables and labels.

 1. Create admin user
 ```
 docker-compose exec paper /bin/bash -c "cd /var/www/sharelatex; grunt user:create-admin --email my@email.address"